ajthinking/laravel-easy-postgis/readme.md

 * database prefix for triggers and functions
 * srid (default is 4326)
 * database schema (default is public)

+## Versions
+This package was developed with/for
+* Laravel 5.3
+* PostgreSQL 9.5

 ## License